-Public School District Fires #KatieFromFCPS Nash For Teaching Kid To Spell ‘Tomorrow’- #FreeKatie #BringBackKatie Begins
+Public School District Fires Katie Nash For Teaching Kid To Spell ‘Tomorrow’ — #FreeKatie #BringBackKatie Begins

 “But then how would you learn how to spell ‘tomorrow?’ :)”

-Nash’s reply went viral — entertaining and educational as it was, all at once — with Katie’s Twitter reply getting retweeted more than 1,000 times.
+Nash’s reply went viral — entertaining and educational as it was, all at once — with her Twitter reply getting retweeted more than 1,000 times.
 Instead of enjoying the attention, apparently the school district freaked out and fired Katie for the “tomorrow” spelling correction.

 Wish success for FCPS, students deserve the best.
 Don't regret a tweet. #katiefromFCPS says do ur homewurk – no one takes away ur education